Atomic-man007/master_mind_game_python/README.md

 **How to Play**
 To play the game, follow these steps:

-Clone the repository to your local machine.
+First Clone the repository to your local machine (https://github.com/Atomic-man007/master_mind_game_python.git).

 * Navigate to the *master_mind_game_python* directory.
 * Run the `mastermind.py` file in the command line: python `mastermind.py`
 * The computer will generate a *random code* and prompt you to enter your guess.